Learning to drive, safely

 It is also recommended that you progress through the various driving skills in a semi-structured way, from the basic to the advanced skills, for example, how to handle the car through to driving in open road traffic.

-The restricted driving test will become more difficult in February 2012 to encourage 120 hours of supervised practice in the learner stage.
+The restricted driving test became more difficult in February 2012 to encourage a higher standard of driving.
 You can help your teen in the learner stage by:

-• Teaching them driving skills and then practicing these in a range of traffic, weather, and road conditions
+• Teaching them driving skills and then practising these in a range of traffic, weather, and road conditions

 • Using the Practice Programme to help them to become a safer driver and be better equipped to pass the restricted driving test.

-• If you can’t do all the 120 hours of practice yourself, try to get a friend or relative who is an experienced driver to help out.
+• If you can’t supervise the recommended 120 hours of practice yourself, try to get a friend or relative who is an experienced driver to help out.

 2. Restricted licence